What is anesthesia?

 - Feeling pain or having bruises on your arm where the IV was

 - Bruising or redness on your skin or some numbness.
-This can happen from the pressure of lying down during surgery.
+This can happen from the pressure of lying down during the procedure.
 Most of the time this does not last after your hospital stay.

 Major risks are very rare.
 They are: